-Refuse disposal is critical in creating an enabling environment for every resident of the municipality, more especially the younger generation as they are more exposed to hazardous conditions.
+Refuse disposal is critical in creating an enabling environment for every resident of the municipality, more espe- cially the younger generation as they are more exposed to hazardous conditions.
 The Municipality has improved

 The collection of refuse within its jurisdiction comparing the Census 1996, 2001 and the 2011 Community Survey.
 The Census of 2011 indicates that 5.5% benefit from the local authority refuse removal and disposal while the 2001 Census indicates 5.2%.
-The Census of 2011 is in comparison with the Census 2016 which indicates an increase in the collection of refuse which is collected by the local municipality.

-Figure 17: Refuse Disposal (Source: Census 2011, Statistics SA)
+Figure 17: Refuse Disposal (Source: Census 2011, StatisticsSA)